TV-LP51-Devices/android_device_htc_dlx/README.md

 (enter device number)
 time mka validus -j5 2>&1

-If you want to speed up your build times in your .bashrc add these line to the bottom:
+If you want to speed up your build times in your .bashrc add these lines to the bottom:

 export CCACHE_DIR=$HOME/.ccache
 export USE_CCACHE=1